Corporate Governance System

 Nomination Advisory Committee

-The Nomination Advisory Committee receives explanations from the representative
+The Nomination Advisory Committee receives explanations from Directors

-their appropriateness and states its opinion, ensuring the objectivity
+and states its opinion, ensuring the objectivity of Director nominations.

 as a principle, outside directors who satisfy the criteria.